This is the last Burris AR-536 review you’ll ever have to read.

 The AR-536 is amazing at 100 feet, and can even do well at longer ranges with it’s full focus mechanism and durable fixed 5 optic to spot targets out to 600 yards.

-Because it is a fixed scope, it’s also more durable due to fewer moving parts.
+Because it is a fixed scope (just like the Sig Sauer Bravo 5), it’s also more durable due to fewer moving parts.

-The objective lens is a prism lens that allows for a great field of view.
+The objective lens is a prism lens that allows for a decent field of view.

 It allows the light to pass through directly to your eye with a magnified lens rather than using mirrors, which can distort the image, making it a challenge for someone who has eye issues.